Janxz264/IGfollowcompare/README.md

 - Parses Instagram's downloaded JSON archive
 - Outputs clean lists for:
   - ✅ Not following you back
-  - ✅ Fans you don't follow
+  - ✅ Followers you don't follow
 - No network requests, login, or scraping
 - Supports multiple `followers_*.json` files
 - Can be extended for historical tracking or GUI